 Certain faces are able to get away with heel-like tactics because they're using them on heels.

 Used by Edge against Kane.
-Kane is known for being a sadistic monster that torments and tortures his opponents without remorse and, at his best, is a Noble Demon and at his worst, one of the worst heels in all of wrestling.
+Kane is known for being a sadistic monster that torments and tortures his opponents without remorse: a Noble Demon at best, one of the biggest heels in all of wrestling at worst.
 Edge proceeds to kidnap Kane's evil father (who'd himself been seen as a monster quite often) and torture and torment him and Kane.
 Just so happens to follow Kane being an even bigger monster than normal, it's almost as if the WWE wanted to make sure Kane had it coming.

 Religion and Mythology